medic/cht-tech-radar-contributors/radar/2023-09-12/kubernetes.md

 tags:       [infrastructure]
 ---

-Only needed for Medic hosting right now.
+Kubernetes is only needed for Medic hosting right now.